vsz/Cooldown-Overlay/README.md

 ## Group configuration
 Groups are always tracked, and can be set to be visible or not using the 'visible' input argument.
 Examples of visible and not visible group:
-*groupList.append(TrackedGroup('Healing',TextColor.LBLUE,CooldownGroup.HEAL,1.0))*
+**groupList.append(TrackedGroup('Healing',TextColor.LBLUE,CooldownGroup.HEAL,1.0))**
-*groupList.append(TrackedGroup('Support',TextColor.DGREEN,CooldownGroup.SUPPORT,2.0,visible=False))*
+**groupList.append(TrackedGroup('Support',TextColor.DGREEN,CooldownGroup.SUPPORT,2.0,visible=False))**

 # Running the script
 1. Download the latest release zip file.
 Unzip it to a local folder.
 1. To run the script, you'll need to have python3 installed, as well as two libraries: pywin32 and pyhooked.
-	1. It is recommended that you install python3 and pip to manage your libraries.
+	1. It is recommended that you install pip to manage your libraries.
 If you have pip installed, you can open the command line, navigate to the script folder and type 'pip install -r requirements.txt' to get the correct versions of the libraries used to run the script.
-1. After installing python3 and the required libraries, open the command prompt and navigate to the script folder and type 'python cd-overlay.py'
+1. After installing python3 and the required libraries, open the command prompt, navigate to the script folder and type 'python cd-overlay.py'
 1. Enjoy!